 My name is Fedya.
 I’m a design team lead at Fulcrum.
 I passionately create designs that impress and sell.
-Today, I will tell you what is a cornerstone of the best app design and what trends of 2021 will remain actual in 2022!
+Today, I will tell you what is a cornerstone of the best app design and what trends will rock it in 2022!

 Before delving into details, let’s come to a common understanding of the best mobile app design.

 The main mantra of any app designer – the best app is a functional user-friendly app.
 It has simple navigation.
 All the cool features and top-notch content is easily accessible.
 Functional animation clarifies navigational transitions.
 Smart features “illuminate” the user’s journey.
 The visual weight helps to draw attention to the important elements.
 There is no Circle of Registration and Verification Violence – minimum information is needed to sign up.
 An onboarding experience is well-organized, intuitive, and indeed useful.
 It goes on and on.

 In other words, the best app has the best app UX design.
 It influences the user’s desire to keep on using an app, recommend it to buddies, and put five stars on the AppStore.
 Loyal users result in higher engagement and retention, more in-app purchases, invites or referrals, and lower churn.